berkes/berkes.github.com/_posts/2007-09-27-snipplr-drupals-code-snippet-feed.md

 - AJAX
 lang: en
 ---
 Nice tip for all the Drupal hackers out there: [snipplr code snippets for Drupal](http://snipplr.com/all/tags/drupal/).
 It also has an [RSS feed](http://snipplr.com/rss/tags/drupal).
-Obviously, as with any unknown source, one should never ever use these snippets (except when you know PHP well).Oh, and there is a nice [jQuery feed](http://snipplr.com/all/tags/jquery/) too.
+Obviously, as with any unknown source, one should never ever use these snippets (except when you know PHP well).

+Oh, and there is a nice [jQuery feed](http://snipplr.com/all/tags/jquery/) too.